jyates/jyates.github.com/_posts/2011-11-16-filling-in-the-gaps.md

 ---
 layout: post
-title: Filling in the BigTable Gaps description:BigTable is an amazing, scalable system, but has some missing features.
+title: Filling in the BigTable Gaps
+description: BigTable is an amazingly scalable system, but has some missing features.
+tags: bigtable, hbase, culvert, scale, scalability
 ---
 # {{ page.title }}